Life Sciences

 “Everything I’m doing at Forcura is impacting someone’s daily life and making life more efficient,” Carter said.

 Forcura’s platform enables safer patient care transitions and more effective coordination.
 It improves continuity of care via technology and analytics, and it is driven by the company’s deep commitment to enabling better patient care.
-Carter's focus is on the company’s core software and platform, with goals of maintaining optimimal functionality to improve and enhance the user’s everyday workflow.
+Carter's focus is on the company’s core software and platform, with goals of maintaining optimal functionality to improve and enhance the user’s everyday workflow.

 “My contributions help make the information flow smoother,” Carter said.
 “I have the opportunity to be a part of the solution, which is very satisfying.”